ferdinand-nana/elastdocker/Solomon-ES.md

         - Attach to the container created:
             > docker exec -it es /bin/bash
         <br/>
-        - Then trigger the creation of the http certificates:
+        - Then trigger the creation of the http certificates (silent):
-            > ./bin/elasticsearch-certutil http
+            > ./bin/elasticsearch-certutil http -s
         <br/>
         - Follow the following answer to the questions (see characters in **bold**)
             > Generate a CSR? [y/N] **N**